hadley/adv-r/Computing-on-the-language.md

     substitute(a + b, list(a = quote(y())))
     # y() + b

 Another useful tool is `bquote`.
-It quotes an expression apart from any terms wrapped in `.()` which it evaluates:
+It quotes an call apart from any terms wrapped in `.()` which it evaluates:

     x <- 5
     bquote(y + x)